UNT-RITS/UNT-RITS.github.io/website_project/docs/jupyter/jupyter_notebook.md

 # Jupyter Notebook on Talon HPC

-These are instructiond on how to start a **YOUR OWN** Jupyter Notebook server on Talon and how to access it from your computer.
+These are instructions on how to start a **YOUR OWN** Jupyter Notebook server on Talon and how to access it from your computer.

 There are two ways you can run Jupyter Notebook, either as an